 Fine with that?
 Good – because it’s not possible to build in the past and it’s not possible to build in the future.
 The moment a building’s constructed, it has a unity with the present.
 It suddenly exists at this place in time called NOW.
 Here’s a pic I just downloaded from ArchDaily.
 The building was completed in 2012.
 It’s as NOW as we’re going to get, or need to get.

 It may be a product of NOW now but, as it or any building ages we will, sooner or later, begin to think it’s from a time that is no longer the present.
 It will begin to look old – it will be old.
 It will have aged.
-It will, of course, continue to exist in the present but we see it is not a part of the NOW anymore – but a part of the WAS NOW.
+Whatever we see will of course continue to exist in the present but we will begin to regard it as not being part of NOW anymore but a part of WAS NOW.
+Notionally, conceptually, it has slipped in time.

 In 2000, it was already very WAS NOW.